With the warming weather, I’ve been able to get out and do a little digging in my garden.

 Growing tomatoes with companion planting will not only help your tomatoes grow and taste better, but also it can help deter pests.

-Best Companion Plants When Growing Tomatoes
+Best Companion Plants for Tomatoes

 Not only do they enhance the flavor of the tomatoes and but also encourage growth.

 First of all, it doesn’t compete for the same nutrients, but it can also act as a living mulch around the base of your plants.

 They have similar care and nutrient requirements.

 Which will allow more nutrients to get to your tomato plants.

 Pest Control Companions

 In fact, any member of that plant family including leeks and chives are great companions.

 Not only do they deter pests, but they also attract beneficial insects.

 As we talk about pest control, one of the biggest pests we’ve struggled with in the past was deer in our garden.

-But, last year we finally got a handle on this problem with our Deer Fence.
+But, we finally got a handle on this problem with our Deer Fence.

 What Not to Plant by Tomatoes